-- and their corresponding taps.
-Verify CFM by noting the number displayed on the dual 7-segment LED display. - 6.
-The multi-speed circulator blower also offers several custom ON/OFF ramping profiles.
+- 5. The multi-speed circulator blower also offers several custom ON/OFF ramping profiles.
 These profiles may be used to enhance cooling performance and increase comfort level.
-The ramping profiles are selected using DIP switches S4-1, 2.
+The ramping profiles are selected using DIP switches S4- 1, 2.
 Refer to the following figure for switch positions and their corresponding taps.
 Refer to the following bullet points for a description of each ramping profile.
-Verify CFM by noting the number displayed on the dual 7-segment LED display.
+Verify CFM by noting the number displayed on the dual 7-segment LED display. - Profile A provides only an OFF delay of one (1) minute at 100% of the cooling demand airflow.